Leeds GovJam: sharing and stretching my knowledge

 First, a bit about GovJam.
 GovJam events are global events that take place in different cities.
 They get people together to work jointly on problems to make public services better.
 The event I went to was in Leeds, and dxw were one of the sponsors.
 Some of our team went along to support.

 I was a participant last year and I really enjoyed it, so this time I volunteered to be a facilitator.
 As a designer, I have a big interest in service design and making services better.
 This was a great opportunity to practise sharing my skills and help others with the challenges they face when improving services.

 Thinking of a problem and helping to solve it

 The event was held over 2 days and the first day started with intros and a warm-up exercise.
 GovJam events don’t set the agenda in advance so the first task was to think about what we could get people working on together.
 We asked everyone to write some ideas on post-its and then grouped them by theme.

 Once we knew the main themes, we asked everyone to choose one they wanted to work on, form a team, and then start thinking about what problem they wanted to solve.
-Groups started looking at things like an accessible family bus to reduce traffic and pollution in city centres, how noise pollution affects people’s wellbeing, and many more.
+Groups started looking at things as varied as an accessible family bus to reduce traffic and pollution in city centres and how noise pollution affects people’s wellbeing.

 Then a few people, including me, talked through the service design process.
 I spoke about the double diamond approach, which focuses on how to solve problems from a design perspective: